 Age-related macular degeneration accounts for almost 50% of those registered as sight impaired in the UK, with an estimated half a million people having some degree of the condition in the UK.
-There are two types: dry and wet.

 Dry AMD is caused by the gradual break down of light-sensitive cells in the macula over several years.
 Wet AMD is caused by the growth of blood vessels underneath the macula, which can leak or cause scarring.